ECE444-2021Fall/project1-education-pathways-group-1-teamone/README.md

 # Project description and purpose

 The objective of the application is to provide both students and course coordinators at the University of Toronto (U of T) with course-related insights and guidance.
-This will be achieved by implementing an intuitive user interface, creating an intelligent course searching algorithm, providing a venue for course-related discussions, logging search query and widget interaction, and displaying course-specific information all in one platform.
+This will be achieved by implementing an intuitive user interface, creating an intelligent course searching algorithm, displaying course-specific information, providing a venue for course-related discussions, and tracking course selections with enrolment paths all in one platform.
 The primary benefit of the application is to save users time and effort during the course selection and curriculum planning process.

 # Project Management Tool